a1i3n37x/a37/a37-roadmap.md

 **Your Vision & Goals:**
 - Make CTF recon accessible, fast, and educational.
 - Blend automation with AI mentorship: teach users the "why" and "how" of recon, not just the "what".
-- Enable both guided (novice) and power-user (expert/auto) workflows.
+- Enable both guided (novice) and power-user (expert) workflows, but always with user control.
 - Build a foundation for extensibility: new tools, new task types, new learning modules.

 **What You're Working Towards:**
-- Phase 3: Orchestrated, rule-based auto-recon (TaskQueue, TaskDetail, auto mode).
+- Phase 3: Modular, user-driven recon with robust, flexible tool execution and results management.
 - Phase 4: "Zero-to-First-Blood"—a newcomer can get a flag with AI help, and generate a debrief report.
 - Phase 4.5: MITRE ATT&CK tagging and educational context.

 **Strategic Recommendations:**
 - **Move into Phase 3 now:** Your core is strong and tested.
-Build the orchestration layer (TaskQueue, auto mode) with your current tools.
-This will validate your architecture and make it easy to add new tools later.
+Focus on making each tool easy to use, robust, and flexible for user-driven workflows.
+Validate your architecture and make it easy to add new tools later.
-- **Design for extensibility:** Make TaskQueue/TaskDetail generic and pluggable.
-Each new tool should be a new task type, easy to add/test.
+- **Design for extensibility:** Make each tool wrapper generic and pluggable.
+Each new tool should be easy to add/test.
-- **After auto-recon works, add more tools:** ffuf, wpscan, amass, searchsploit, etc. can be added as new tasks.
+- **After Phase 3, add more tools:** ffuf, wpscan, amass, searchsploit, etc. can be added as new modules.
 - **Focus on user experience:** Keep the AI guidance clear, actionable, and educational.
 Make the CLI and reports beautiful and motivating.
-- **Gather feedback early:** Once auto-recon is working, get user feedback to guide Phase 4/4.5 priorities.
+- **Gather feedback early:** Once the new workflow is working, get user feedback to guide Phase 4/4.5 priorities.

 **Things You Could Add (Future):**
 - More tool integrations (ffuf, wpscan, amass, nuclei, etc.)
-- Plugin/task registration system for community-contributed modules
+- Plugin/module registration system for community-contributed modules
 - More advanced reporting (Markdown, HTML, PDF)
 - Interactive learning/hint modules
 - Pro mode with advanced chaining, custom task graphs